icons8/WPF-UI-Framework/README.md

 We feel sorry for the mediocre design of Windows apps.
 For the most part, they are like an uncool kid trying to match the cool kids: mobile applications, Mac OS, and web.

 So we’ve saved some pocket money to develop a framework.
 We picture a better world where:
-1. Windows developers create the beautiful applications.
+1. Windows developers create beautiful applications.
 2. UI designers create mockups 3x faster.

 **What’s Done**